-In 2018 the Group continued to provide to the CAF Group's personnel the training activities commenced in 2016 aimed at raising awareness of, disseminating and applying the Corporate Compliance Handbook.
+In 2019 the Group continued to provide to the CAF Group's personnel the training activities commenced in 2016 aimed at raising awareness of, disseminating and applying the Corporate Compliance Handbook.

-At the date of preparation of this document, 93% of the personnel at the Parent and Spanish subsidiaries included in the corporate compliance training plan had completed the training.
-Significant progress was made at international level in 2018; training programmes were launched at 98% of the companies within the scope of consolidation.
-More than 3,800 people (91% of eligible employees) have received training in this connection.
-The training programme is currently being studied by 687 employees.
+At the date of preparation of this document, 94,4% of the personnel at the Parent and Spanish subsidiaries included in the corporate compliance training plan had completed the training.
+Significant progress was made at international level in 2019; training programmes were launched at 97% of the companies within the scope of consolidation.
+More than 4,762 people (93% of eligible employees) have received training in this connection.
+The training programme is currently being studied by 386 employees.
 Similarly, a training system is in place for new recruits that includes this programme in the on-boarding plans.
 The training materials are kept up to date.
+These figures do not take into account the inclusion of the Swedish company Euromaint, as it was a recent acquisition by the CAF Group.

-Also, all of the CAF Group's business partners in all regions where it operates are informed of the existence of, and their mandatory compliance with, the CAF Group's General Principles of the Code of Conduct.
+Also, the 100% of the CAF Group's business partners in all regions where it operates are informed of the existence of, and their mandatory compliance with, the CAF Group's General Principles of the Code of Conduct.